OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-045.md

 ## Psalm 45:7

-> You have loved righteousness and hated wickedness;
+> You cherish righteousness and detest wickedness;
 > Therefore God, Your God, has anointed You
-> With the oil of joy above Your companions.
+> With the oil of joy above Your peers.

 ## Psalm 45:8

-> All Your garments are fragrant with myrrh, aloes, and cassia;
+> All Your garments are scented with myrrh, aloes, and cassia;
-> From ivory palaces stringed instruments have made You joyful.
+> From ivory palaces, stringed instruments have delighted You.

 ## Psalm 45:9

-> Kings’ daughters are among Your noble women;
+> Daughters of kings are among Your noble women;
-> At Your right hand stands the queen in gold from Ophir.
+> At Your right hand stands the queen adorned in gold from Ophir.

 ---

 ## Psalm 45:10

-> Listen, daughter, look and incline your ear:
+> Hear, daughter, observe and incline your ear:
-> Forget your people and your father’s house;
+> Leave behind your people and your father’s house;

 ## Psalm 45:11

-> Then the King will crave your beauty.
+> Then the King will desire your beauty.
-> Because He is your Lord, bow down to Him.
+> Because He is your Lord, honour Him.

 ## Psalm 45:12